AyurvedOnline/YogaTherapy/README.md

 If user interested forther Form have to fillup then they have to pay there amout for therapy.

 Example the therapy will 21 day long then..
-We will track the pasent therapy day by day
+We will track the pasent therapy day by day also we will have a recording

-Then we will
+Later we will have that video in sort format and keep that for proof of evidence.